dmorris0/python_intro/Chapter_04_Strings_and_Indexing.md

 >>> "I ate " + str(n1) + " apples and " + str(n2) + " oranges"
 'I ate 10 apples and 5 oranges'
 ```
-Using `f-strings` is often simpler and preferable for converting strings to numbers:
+Using `f-strings` is often simpler and preferable for converting numbers to strings, such as when you want to display them:
 ```python
 >>> f"I ate {n1} apples and {n2} oranges"
 'I ate 10 apples and 5 oranges'